EgorVinid/CTF-writeups/TexSAW/Forensics/Ghost_in_the_Clipboard.md

-# Treasure Hunt
+# Ghost in the Clipboard
-- Solves - 41
+- Solves - 56
-- Points - 150
+- Points - 250
 #
 # Description
 A hacker has broken into your computer and stolen one of your passwords.